DFE-Digital/npq-registration/docs/data_model.md

    `Application` captures various attributes related to a user's employment, funding eligibility, and application status.

-2. **User** - Represents individuals applying for courses.
+1. **User** - Represents individuals applying for courses.
 Each `User` has an ID, email, and other identifying details, including a teacher reference number.

-3. **LeadProvider** - Provides a source for educational leads or courses.
+1. **LeadProvider** - Provides a source for educational leads or courses.
 LeadProviders are linked to multiple entities:
    - `Application` to associate a lead provider with specific applications.
    - `Declaration` to associate a lead provider with specific declarations.
    - `Statement` to track declarations and cohorts per provider.
    - `ApiToken` to allow access via API, with security tracking through hashed tokens and last used timestamps.

+1. **DeliveryPartner** - Represents the delivery partner for an application.
+They are linked to:
+   - `Declaration` - when a declaration is made, it is associated with a delivery partner, and optionally a secondary delivery partner.
+   - `LeadProvder` - a delivery partner can be associated with multiple lead providers.
+   - `Cohort` - a delivery partner can be associated with multiple cohorts.

-4. **Course** - Represents educational courses available for application.
+1. **Course** - Represents educational courses available for application.
    - Linked to `Application` to assign a course to an application.
-   - Connected to `CourseGroup` to organize courses by group and associate with `Schedule`.
+   - Connected to `CourseGroup` to organise courses by group and associate with `Schedule`.

-5. **Schedule** - Details the scheduling for different course groups and cohorts, including key dates like the start and application period for declarations.
+1. **Schedule** - Details the scheduling for different course groups and cohorts, including key dates like the start and application period for declarations.

-6. **Cohort** - Represents a group of participants starting in a given year.
+1. **Cohort** - Represents a group of participants starting in a given year.
 It links with:
    - `Application`, `Declaration`, `Schedule` and `Statement`, to track cohorts across applications, declarations, schedules and statements.

-7. **Declaration and Statement** - These entities track user declarations and statements associated with lead providers:
+1. **Declaration and Statement** - These entities track user declarations and statements associated with lead providers:
    - `Declaration` links to `Application`, `Cohort` and `ParticipantOutcome`, tracking users' declaration states and types.
    - `Statement` relates to `LeadProvider` and `Cohort` to represent payment deadlines, states, and reconciliation amounts.

-8. **Contract and ContractTemplate** - Defines the contractual relationships and terms related to statements and courses:
+1. **Contract and ContractTemplate** - Defines the contractual relationships and terms related to statements and courses:
    - `Contract` links `Statement`, `Course`, and `ContractTemplate`.
    - `ContractTemplate` captures detailed payment and service fee structures.

-9. **ParticipantOutcome** - Tracks user outcomes tied to declarations, including the outcome state and completion date.
+1. **ParticipantOutcome** - Tracks user outcomes tied to declarations, including the outcome state and completion date.

-10. **Auxiliary Entities**
+1. **Auxiliary Entities**
     - `School`, `PrivateChildcareProvider`, and `IttProvider` allow additional relationships with applications.
     - `ApiToken` enables secure API access for lead providers.
     - `ParticipantIdChange` keeps a record of changes in participant IDs for `User`.